Anthony96922/mpxgen/README.md

 -p / --pty          Program Type.
 Valid range: 0 - 31.
 Example: --pty 9 (US: Top 40).
                     See https://en.wikipedia.org/wiki/Radio_Data_System for more program types.

--T / --tp           Traffic program.
+-T / --tp           Traffic Program.
 Default: 0.

 -A / --af           List of alternative frequencies (AF).
 Multiple AFs can be listed.
                     Example: --af 107.9 --af 99.2 .

--P / --ptyn         Program Type Name is a more specific format.
+-P / --ptyn         Program Type Name.
+Used to indicate a more specific format.
 Example: --ptyn CHR.

 -C / --ctl          Named pipe (FIFO) to use as a control channel to change PS, RT